atolye15/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 - [ ] Create a branch for the issue
 You should create a branch with a name like `feature/ABC-123_brief-description`.
 For bugs change `feature` with `bug` keyword

-- [ ] Push your branch to remote immediately.
+- [ ] Push your branch to remote immediately
 Since we have Jira-GitHub integration, you have to push the branch to remote in order to trigger "In Progress" transition on Jira

 - [ ] Start time tracker